CanAran-Coder/Singleton-Design-Pattern/README.md

 }

 ```
-**In this code block, we defined a class which's name "Languages" and static Instance property.**
+**In this code block, we defined a class named "Languages" with a static Instance property.**
-**We blocked constructure because we don't want to create a lot of copy of that class.**
+**We made constructure private becuase we want to prevent creating multiple instances of this class.**
-**synchronized keyword fixes the problem "what if 2 request came at the same time?" problem.**
+**synchronized keyword handles "what if 2 request come at the same time?" problem.(thread safety)**

 ```java